-11.Processing / Documentation and Other Charges
+11. Processing / Documentation and Other Charges

-- All processing/documentation and other charges recovered are expressly stated in the Loan Documents. - Processing charges shall not be more than 1% of gross loan amount.
-Processing chargesneed not be included in the margin cap or the interest cap. - GST and other applicable taxes shall be charged as per the guidelines issued by the Government from time to time. - The Company shall recover only the actual cost of insurance for group, or livestock, life, healthfor borrower and spouse.
+- All processing/documentation and other charges taken from the customers are expressly stated in the LoanDocuments. - Processing charges shall not be more than 1% of gross loan amount.
+Processing charges need not be included in the margin cap or the interest cap. - GST and other applicable taxes shall be charged as per the guidelines issued by theGovernment from time to time. - The Company shall recover only the actual cost of insurance for group, or livestock, life, health for borrower and spouse.
 Administrative charges where recovered, shall be as per IRDA guidelines.

-However, in case of borrowers other than the Micro Finance Borrowers the processing/ documentation charges may vary based on the loan product, geographical location, market competitors and their practices, customer segment and generally represent the cost incurred in rendering the services to the customers.
+However, in case non Micro Finance loans the processing/ documentation charges may vary based on the loan product, geographical location, market competition, customer segment and their risk profile.
+Generally these factors represents the cost incurred in rendering the services to the customers.